Anxiety disordersPanic disorder; Phobias; Panic attacks

 - The desensitization procedure itself, confronting each item on the list, starting with the least stressful

-This treatment is especially effective for simple phobias, social phobias, agoraphobia, and post-traumatic stress syndrome.
+This treatment is effective for simple phobias, social phobias, agoraphobia, and post-traumatic stress syndrome.

 Exposure and Response Treatment